sinanazem/py-question/README.md

 Feel free to explore the repository and find solutions to the coding problems you are interested in.
 You can also use the code as a reference to improve your own problem-solving skills and learn new algorithms and data structures.

-## Usage

-To use the code in this repository, follow these steps:

-1. Clone the repository to your local machine using the following command:

-2. Navigate to the specific problem or topic folder you are interested in.

-3. Choose the programming language of your choice and open the corresponding file.

-4. Read the problem description, approach, and code implementation in the file.

-5. Run the code on your machine and customize it according to your requirements, if needed.